-- i.
-Regular and third- and fourth-year tenure track academic employees are eligible for short- and long-term projects with no restriction on the frequency of participation. - ii.
-All regular academic employees who have completed six (6) years of continuous paid service with the District directly preceding the term of the requested leave are eligible for extended leaves.
-District authorized paid leaves will not constitute a break in service. - iii.
-Part-time faculty shall be eligible to apply for and participate in short-term or long-term Professional Development activities, but may only take a short-term leave. - 13.11 SELECTION PROCESS: The Professional Development Committee on each campus shall consist of three AFT appointed faculty members, one Academic Senate appointed representative and two administrators. - 13.11.1 The Chairperson will be a faculty member chosen by the Committee.
-Each member has one vote. - 13.11.2 A majority (four votes) is required to select a leave request for approval. - 13.11.3 The Committee will screen the preliminary proposals.
-Faculty members whose preliminary proposals are acceptable may be requested to submit detailed proposals for final approval.
+- 13.10.1 Regular and third- and fourth-year tenure track academic employees are eligible for shortand long-term projects with no restriction on the frequency of participation. - 13.10.2 All regular academic employees who have completed six (6) years of continuous paid service with the District directly preceding the term of the requested leave are eligible for extended leaves.
+District authorized paid leaves will not constitute a break in service. - 13.10.3 Part-time faculty shall be eligible to apply for and participate in short-term or long-term Professional Development activities, but may only take a short-term leave. - 13.11 SELECTION PROCESS: The Professional Development Committee on each campus shall consist of three AFT appointed faculty members, one Academic Senate appointed representative and two administrators.

+- 13.11.1 The Chairperson will be a faculty member chosen by the Committee.
+Each member has one vote. - 13.11.2 A majority (four votes with the exception of the situation described below) is required to grant approval for a professional development application.